Want to Be Your Best Self? Embrace the Amazing Person You Already Are.

 You’re not alone.
 We all internalize an inner voice that lives inside us, and that narrates our experiences.
 Many people, sadly, have come to believe that the “key to staying motivated” is to be ruthlessly harsh, demanding, or even demeaning to themselves if they’re not perfectly perfect.

 However, what we know from decades of research into positive psychology, cognitive behavioral therapy, and healthy human development, (learn more about evidence-based therapy) is that when people feel safe to learn from their mistakes, accepted and supported, respected and valued, they can grow and evolve.
 In contrast, people who feel that mistakes are catastrophic and who believe that they are intrinsically bad, worthless, or irredeemable will get stuck and paralyzed with shame and fear.

-Decide to be an emotionally safe, supportive and respectful friend to yourself.
+Decide to be an emotionally safe, supportive, and respectful friend to yourself.
 (Read: “How to Love Yourself”) Cultivate an encouraging “growth mindset.”
-Learning how to accept yourself, and be affirming and compassionate with yourself just as you are, will (paradoxically), allow you to grow and bloom.
+Learning how to accept and trust yourself, and being affirming and compassionate with yourself just as you are, will (paradoxically), allow you to grow and bloom.

 3. Stop comparing yourself to others.

 But you do.
 You know you have the power to grow and to do more.
 That’s why you’re reading this article.
+So, stop comparing yourself to others.
 The fact of that is evidence that you are self-aware, and already actively embracing growth, and are already moving forward on your glorious path of personal evolution.

 Here’s to you,

 Dr. Lisa Marie Bobby is the founder and clinical director of Growing Self.
 She is a licensed psychologist, a licensed marriage and family therapist, and a board-certified coach, as well as the author of “Exaholics: Breaking Your Addiction to Your Ex Love,” and the host of The Love, Happiness & Success Podcast.